vmware-archive/clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 Chances are, we will be more familiar with potential conflicts that might happen, but we can work with you if you want to solve some conflicts yourself.
-Once rebased, we will merge the topic branch into `master`, which involves a quick internal pull request you don't have to worry about, and we will finally delete the topic branch.
+Once rebased, we will merge the topic branch into `next`, which involves a quick internal pull request you don't have to worry about, and we will finally delete the topic branch.